sergei-svistunov/go-ssr/README.md

 **GoSSR** is a Go-based tool that simplifies the development of web applications by generating `http.Handler` implementations.
 It leverages your project's directory structure to define routing and uses HTML templates for efficient server-side rendering (SSR).

-## Key Features
+## Key features

-- **Directory-Based Routing**: Define web routes based on your project’s folder structure.
+- **Directory-based routing**: Define web routes based on your project’s folder structure.
 Folders with leading and trailing underscores (e.g., `_userId_`) are interpreted as dynamic URL parameters, accessible via the `UrlParam` method in the request object.
-- **HTML Template Rendering**: Transform HTML templates into Go code, enabling fast, type-safe server-side rendering.
+- **HTML template rendering**: Transform HTML templates into Go code, enabling fast, type-safe server-side rendering.
-- **Dynamic URL Parameters**: Use folder names to define dynamic parts of URLs, which are passed as parameters to the corresponding handlers.
+- **Dynamic URL parameters**: Use folder names to define dynamic parts of URLs, which are passed as parameters to the corresponding handlers.
-- **Data Providers**: Automatically generate interfaces that allow injecting custom application logic into handlers via `RouteDataProvider`.
+- **Data providers**: Automatically generate interfaces that allow injecting custom application logic into handlers via `RouteDataProvider`.
-- **Static Asset Management**: Seamlessly integrate with `gossr-assets-webpack-plugin` to manage static assets (CSS, JavaScript, images) and dynamically replace paths with hashed filenames.
+- **Static asset management**: Seamlessly integrate with `gossr-assets-webpack-plugin` to manage static assets (CSS, JavaScript, images) and dynamically replace paths with hashed filenames.
-- **Automatic Rebuild**: Watches for file changes, rebuilding assets and templates as needed, and automatically restarts the project.
+- **Automatic rebuild**: Watches for file changes, rebuilding assets and templates as needed, and automatically restarts the project.

 ## It's very fast